mauribadnights/udp-packet-processor/README.md

 A minimalist, high-throughput, UDP packet processor for Zynq SoCs.

 ## I know
-I know I haven't implemented the synthesise step yet so it's sily to call the project like this.
+I know I haven't implemented the synthesise step yet so it's silly to call the project like this.
 **But**, I will (eventually).
 And when I do, I'll probably have to use an open-source tool I've never touched before because my Vivado laptop is currently on vacation in Spain cosplaying as a home server for my parents (that's on me though).
 The point is, I fully expect to struggle with that whole part once I get to it, and the name feels appropriate in advance.

 ## What is this thing?

 Do you want to process network packets at line rate, without the bloat of a full network stack in software?
 Then you should probably go to [taxi](https://github.com/fpganinja/taxi).
-That's the real deal, with a whole suite of professional-grade networking cores..
+That's the real deal, with a whole suite of professional-grade networking cores.
 However, if you want to see a super minimalist version of just the Ethernet/IP/UDP parsing part, built from the ground up with all the bugs and learning experiences left in, then this might be for you.
 This is less of a "reusable IP core" and more of a "learning diary written in Verilog."

 ## Where I am right now